 Being arrested can bring forth a flurry of emotions.
 However, if you are arrested, it is important to keep a level head.
 First, you should never answer any questions about the incident without legal representation present.
 Police officers and prosecuting attorneys are trained to coax information out of you in tricky ways.
 You may offer information that incriminates you without even realizing it.
 For that reason, you should remain silent until your lawyer arrives.

-The key to securing the best outcome possible is to obtain the services of a criminal defense lawyer who will defend you tirelessly.
+The key to securing the best outcome possible is to obtain the services of Riverside burglary lawyers who will defend you tirelessly.
 If you are ready for an initial consultation, do not hesitate to contact our office.